Cam Ranh Base: 12th Tactical Fighter Wing

 From Cam Ranh AB the wing carried out close air support, interdiction, and combat air patrol activities over South Vietnam, North Vietnam and Laos.

+Heavy rainfall and strong onshore winds from December 1965 to March 1966 undermined the sand base of the original aluminum mat runway and taxiways at the base, necessitating constant maintenance to smooth out bumps and replace damaged matting.

 On 26 October 1966 and on 23 December 1967, US President Lyndon B. Johnson landed at the base on his only Presidential visit to South Vietnam, meeting US military personnel.

-On 31 March 1970, as part of the Vietnamization process the 12th TFW was reassigned to Phù Cát Air Base.

-Heavy rainfall and strong onshore winds from December 1965 to March 1966 undermined the sand base of the original aluminum mat runway and taxiways at the base, necessitating constant maintenance to smooth out bumps and replace damaged matting.
 By December 1966 Cam Ranh AB reached over 27,000 aircraft movements a month.
 Living conditions at the base remained spartan with cramped quarters and shortages of water and electricity.

+On 31 March 1970, as part of the Vietnamization process, the 12th TFW was reassigned to Phù Cát Air Base.

 Airlift use

 The air base was also used for strategic and tactical airlift.
 Cargo and personnel would arrive from the United States into the logistics facilities at Cam Ranh Bay by ship and also by large Military Air Transport Service/Military Airlift Command (MAC) transport aircraft, and then be transferred to tactical airlift for movement within South Vietnam.
 Outgoing cargo and personnel would also be processed through the large aerial port facility.

 In November 1965 315th Air Division C-130E squadrons based in Japan, Okinawa, Taiwan and the Philippines began "shuttle" missions out of the airfield.
 C-130s from Tan Son Nhut Air Base and Nha Trang Air Base made pickups at Cam Ranh, as did C-123s.
 In May 1966 C-130As formerly used for flareship operations at Da Nang Air Base began operations from Cam Ranh and by November 1966 13 C-130As were based there.

 On 1 December 1965 the 14th Aerial Port Squadron was activated at the base to manage the airfield.

 In 1966 a new ramp was constructed on the west side of the airfield to handle airlift operations.
 Cam Ranh remained as the Air Force's primary airlift base in South Vietnam until it closed.

 MAC aircraft also operated into Cam Ranh.
 The 6485th Operations Squadron based at Tachikawa Airfield (and later moved to Clark Air Base) stationed 4 C-118 Liftmasters on rotation at the base for casualty evacuation.
 On 8 July 1966 the 903d Aeromedical Evacuation Squadron was established at Tan Son Nhut AB and it maintained a detachment at Cam Ranh.

 In November 1966 the first MAC C-141 Starlifter landed at Cam Ranh AB.
 In April 1967 medical evacuation flights began from the base to Andrews Air Force Base.